swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 ### Graph representation

-Typically we represent a graph by adjacency list (is the most popular option).
-Every node has a list pointing to another nodes to which has a connection.
-For an implementation point of view we can use for that a dicionary.
+Typically we represent a graph by adjacency list (it is the most popular option).
+Every node has a list pointing to other nodes to which it has a connection.
+For an implementation point of view we can use for that a dictionary.

 For example, we can construct a adjacancy list like this: